giftos1/programming-guide/Software-Setup.md

 GitHub
 ------
 Now that you have Git running, you will want to create a GitHub account.
-Go to https://github.com and sign up. *Be sure to use a username that easily identifies you.*
+Go to https://github.com and sign up with your JCU email address. *Be sure to use a username that easily identifies you.*

 Then, go to https://education.github.com/discount_requests/new and enter your details so you can get free private repositories.
 Your assignment work should be in a private repository, so you need to do this step.
-**Make sure to use your JCU email address when you sign up otherwise you don't get the educational deal.**
+**Note:** GitHub do not accept our my.jcu.edu.au addresses as student proof because non-student alumni share these addresses. **So, choose the option that lets you upload proof, and upload a photo of your current student ID with the date on it.**

 Once you're signed up get your GitHub 'pack' with a bunch of free bonuses: http://education.github.com/pack